What is a performance management system?

 - Any issues delivering on goals and objectives, including obstacles to success and a lack of resources necessary to perform duties.

 - Well-being issues that might be impacting an employee’s ability to deliver results.

 - Problems with other team members and colleagues which need to be addressed, and a general discussion of an employee’s role within their department.

 - Building rapport and enhancing relationships with staff.
 Allow time to discuss non-work topics to better understand what motivates employees outside of the workplace.

-Objective data on employee achievements only goes so far when it comes to shedding light on issues related to performance.
-Employee self-assessments offer another layer of insight to help HR leaders and managers make important decisions regarding the development of individuals.
+Objective data on employee achievements only goes so far when it comes to shedding light on issues related to employee performance.
+Employee self-assessments offer another layer of insight to the performance management cycle to help HR leaders and managers make important decisions regarding the development of individuals.

-Regular self-assessments can illuminate personal and professional hurdles employees are facing which otherwise might remain hidden from view.
-Problems at home, struggles with work-life balance, and mental and physical health concerns can all be brought to light through these self-assessments.
+Using a performance management system for regular self-assessments can illuminate personal and professional hurdles employees are facing that otherwise might remain hidden from view.

-With many employees working remotely – or adopting a hybrid work model – these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.
+With many employees working remotely these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.

 360 and peer-to-peer feedback